FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-euro-summer.md

 description: "FIL Euro Summer is here!
 From May to July 2025, we’re supporting Filecoin activations across Europe to empower the ecosystem to connect and collaborate.
 Join us this summer as we connect with local communities across Europe to build the future of decentralized technology.
-Let’s #FollowTheCorgi.
+Let’s #FollowTheCorgi."
-  "
 created-on: 2025-04-30T14:56:00.000Z
 updated-on: 2025-04-30T14:56:00.000Z
 published-on: 2025-04-30T14:56:00.000Z